scourgetheone/aiven_website_monitor/README.md

 - (optional) `sudo apt install libpq-dev`: This is optional because you may already have it.
 This is a prerequisite for psycopg2.
 For additional prerequisites, please refer to: https://www.psycopg.org/docs/install.html#prerequisites
 - (optional) `sudo apt install python3-dev`: also for psycopg2
 - Then, go to the cloned repo's root directory and run: `pip install -r requirements.txt` and `python setup.py develop`
 - You have also received (hopefully) a zipped file containing keys and config files needed to connect to the Aiven pgsql and kafka instances.
 Unzip the contents of this zip file in the **app/** folder.

+If you have another Aiven postgres and Kafka instance that you would like to use, then copy the file structure inside the **file_templates/** folder and put in the required information in these files.

-Your app/ folder should look like this after unzipping:
+Your app/ folder should look like this after unzipping or if using files from the file_templates folder:
 ```
 -app/
 ----ssl/